 - Cake flour - I do not recommend substituting the cake flour in this recipe.
 Cake flour gives your cupcakes their tender, small crumb.
 If you substitute with all-purpose flour, your cupcakes will, in comparison, have a coarser crumb that readers often describe as a 'cornbread' texture.

-- Baking powder - This cannot be substituted with baking soda - they are two different ingredients.
+- Baking powder - This cannot be substituted with baking soda, the two ingredients are not interchangeable.

 - Unsalted butter - If you need to substitute with salted butter, reduce the amount of salt to ¼ teaspoon.

 - Egg whites - Egg whites can not be substituted with whole eggs.
-Using egg whites in this recipe makes your cupcakes light, fluffy, and white.
-If you want to use whole eggs (with the yolk) to make cupcakes, I suggest trying my vanilla homemade cupcakes recipe.
+Using egg whites in this recipe makes your cupcakes light, fluffy, and white (hence the name).
+If you want to use whole eggs (with the yolk) to make cupcakes, I suggest trying my vanilla cupcakes recipe.
 It uses the same ingredients (in slightly different measurements) and is written to use two whole eggs.

 - Whole milk - This recipe will technically work with a lower fat milk, like 2%, 1%, or skim, but whole milk will help keep your cupcakes moist from the added fat.
 For best results, use whole milk.